 - Jurisdiction – VPNs operate servers around the world, but the company itself has to be registered somewhere specific.
 Which country the entity is located in makes a huge difference in your privacy.
 If a VPN is registered in a country that requires activity logs, for example, your information will be stored regardless of the VPN’s own policies.
 Some countries are more relaxed about these issues and allow VPNs to dictate their own logging policy, which is ideal for users looking to stream TV shows online.

 - Compatibility – In order to take advantage of a VPN, you have to run VPN software on your device.
 Project Free TV works on any PC, tablet, laptop, TV box, and smartphone that has access to a web browser, which means you’ll want to run your VPN on the same device to stay safe.
-The best VPNs feature a variety of software so you can install and remain private no matter what kind of device you happen to be using.
+The best VPNs feature a variety of software and offer multiple connection with each subscription so you can install and remain private no matter what kind of device you happen to be using.

 Recommended VPNs for Project Free TV